 Georgia Gendall’s film Why did the Scarecrow win an Award?
 (13 mins, 2024) was filmed solely on motion sensor cameras over the course of a growing season.
 The film explores the farm as a theatrical space where the relationship between local ecosystems and global food production, queer rurality and land access plays out through the eyes of the protagonists – a scarecrow and a crop of wheat.

 Jo Lathwood’s film The Belief in Things Disappearing (17 mins, 2023) weaves together sleight of hand magic tricks, a visit to an energy from waste plant, research into chemical experiments, alchemical symbols, forgotten magicians and stories of old and new artworks.
-The
+The film, shot with a range of cameras, attempts to reveal unknowns that are part of our everyday and asks questions about value and permanence, whilst Lathwood’s retelling of forgotten scientific theories aims to remind viewers how quickly we can change and adapt our understanding of the world.

 Samuel Bestwick’s film Dowr Tamar / Great Water (15 mins, 2023) follows the evolution of the Tamar River’s landscape through time, cataloguing humanity’s technological development, commercial expansion and environmental exploitation through the changing character of the 22 bridges that cross the river.